Search this blog

 Instructions

-• In a food processor add the flour, baking powder, salt, zest and sugar.
-Pulse a few times until combined
+• In a food processor, combine flour, baking powder, salt, sugar, and lemon zest.
+Pulse to combine.

-• Transfer this mixture into a bigger bowl and sprinkle in the currants.
-Mix with a spoon
+• Transfer mixture to a bowl and stir in currants.

 Notes